LelioAD/EQM/political-alliance.md

 ---
 layout: page
-title: U.S. National Political Alliance
+title: U.S. Humanitarian Political Alliance
-subtitle: Supporting a multilateral party alliance—a realistic path to a humanitarian administration.
+subtitle: Supporting ethical multiparty candidates—a realistic path to a humanitarian administration.
 ---

-# The path to a national, multilateral political alliance:
+# The path to a national Humanitarian Political Alliance:

 ## 1. Identify the new majority.